FirelyTeam/firely-docs/firelyserver/security/accesscontrol.rst

         }
       ],
       "Authority": "url-to-your-identity-provider",
+      "AdditionalEndpointBaseAddresses": ["different-base-url-that-is-also-used-by-your-identity-provider"], // optional, only needed for certain identity provider setups
       "Audience": "name-of-your-fhir-server" //Default this is empty
     //"ClaimsNamespace": "http://smarthealthit.org",
       "RequireHttpsToProvider": false, //You want this set to true (the default) in a production environment!